 We stream our live programming world-wide, and sporting events are broadcasted and re-aired on Mid-Rivers Television Channel 59.
 So our sports advertisers get double their money while making a presence on TV as well.

 We look forward to serving you.
-Please call our main office at 406)535-3441 and ask for Chris Feller, Lynnette Lark, or Fred Lark.
+Please call our main office at 406)535-3441 and ask for Chris Feller, Fred Lark or Phyllis Hall.

 Fred purchased Lewistown’s KXLO-AM radio in 1972, and took possession in April 1973 as the President/General Manager.
 In 1975 he created KLCM-FM.